 OAuth 2.0 & Fitbit Charge HR

 The data that is normally collected from your Fitbit tracker can’t be accessed directly from your device (that’s sad).
-First you need to connected to your mobile device or computer, then you need an internet connection and then the data is send to Fitbit central server.
+First, you need to connect to your mobile device or computer, then you need an internet connection and then the data is sent to Fitbit central server.
 Luckily Fitbit provides some APIs for the developers which you can use to get the desired data.

 In order to use the Fitbit APIs (e.g.

-It would be nice to have real time data, unfortunately that is not possibile due to the fact that the data first need to go through a central server and there is no direct way to fetch the data from the device directly.
+It would be nice to have real-time data, unfortunately, that is not possible due to the fact that the data first need to go through a central server and there is no direct way to fetch the data from the device directly.
 Future implementation of the back-end fetch data is not yet implemented and may lead to new challenges.
-The heart rate data could also be used as seed for some random animation or functions.
+The heart rate data could also be used as a seed for some random animation or functions.